gabrielsanchez/curriculum-2u/datascience/data-visualization/visualizing-data-with-plotly/lesson.md

 ### Grouped Bar Chart

 A grouped bar chart is used to compare multiple categories across different groups.
 Each group is represented by a set of bars, and each bar within the group represents a different category.
-In Plotly, you can create a grouped bar chart using `plotly.express` or `plotly.graph_objects`.
-Here's an example using `plotly.express`:
+In Plotly, you can create a grouped bar chart using the [px.bar()](https://plotly.com/python-api-reference/generated/plotly.express.bar.html) function.
+Here's an example:

 First, create a sample dataset: